In the guide

 • UK: country of origin

-• 12345: production site code
+• 12345: producer code

 An exemption to the requirement to stamp applies for producers with a flock of fewer than 50 birds, but in these circumstances the producer's name and address must be provided on a notice.

 The only exception to the above labelling requirements is where the eggs on sale are produced on the premises from which they are being sold.
-In this case the eggs need not be weight graded or marked with any information; however, a best-before date must be given.
+In this case, the eggs need not be weight-graded or marked with any information; however, a best-before date must be given.

 Back to top